Infiniti G Line: Safety

-The current generation of the G features standard dual front airbags, front and rear side curtain airbags, and front side torso airbags.
+The fourth generation of the G features standard dual front airbags, front and rear side curtain airbags, and front side torso airbags.
 It was rated "Good" for each the "Front Offset" and the "Side Impact" crash tests while rated "Acceptable" for "Roof Strength" by the Insurance Institute for Highway Safety (IIHS).
 However, an IIHS Status Report released in 2007, ranked the 2003-2004 Infiniti G35 as the safest car in the Luxury Mid-size category and the second safest vehicle overall, based on its observed fatal-accidents rate.